1998 Regular Session

 (As Adopted by House and Senate)

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Mr. Arthur Stanley Dearman on his successful career as editor and publisher of The Neshoba Democrat and extend our heartiest wishes for success in all his future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Gilbert Metz as Mississippi's only Holocaust survivor and wish him continued success and happiness in all of his future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. Arthur Stanley Dearman and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Gilbert Metz and to members of the Capitol Press Corps.